-Social Policy - Campus Based
+Social Policy - Conversion Programme

 The Higher Diploma in Social Policy is a conversion course giving a foundation in the field of social policy for graduates who do not hold a social science degree.
-It can be studied full time as a one year course or part time over two years (by day).
+It can be studied full-time as a one-year course or part-time over two years (by day).

 The course sets social policy in the context of the social sciences.
 The course is particularly relevant to those who want to apply for professional postgraduate courses in social work, e.g. Master of Social Work.